Mezzanine Finance Loans for Property Developers

 - Speak to an expert

-If you have questions and want to speak to a business finance expert for the right advice, call Online Mortgage Advisor on 0808 189 2301 or make an enquiry.
+If you have questions and want to speak to a business finance expert for the right advice, call Online Mortgage Advisor on 0330 818 7026 or enquire.
 We’ll then put you in touch with someone shortly.

 Mezzanine finance definition: What is a mezzanine finance loan?

-Customers often get in touch to ask us things like “what does mezzanine finance mean?” and “what are mezzanine loans?” so we’ll start with the basics…
+Customers often contact us to ask us questions like ” What does mezzanine finance mean?” and “What are mezzanine loans?”
+So, we’ll start with the basics…

-Mezzanine finance is a form of second-charge debt most commonly used by developers and housebuilders to provide top-up funds for a project they need more capital for.
+Mezzanine finance is a form of second-charge debt most commonly used by developers and housebuilders to provide top-up funds for projects that require more capital.

 Mezzanine Finance explained